 Single Parent adoptions

-There is no requirement in Tennessee that an adoptive parent be married.
+There is no requirement in Tennessee that an adoptive parent needs to be married.
 However, Tennessee law does require that if you are married, your spouse must be included in the adoption.

 Second Parent Adoptions